+With the vehicle on a solid, level surface chock the rear wheels.
 Remove the negative battery cable.
-With the vehicle on a solid, level surface chock the front wheels.
-Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicle's weight.
-This installation assumes that there is no load in the bed of the truck.
+Raise the vehicle by the front axle and remove the front wheels.
+After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
+Remove the jounce bumpers by unbolting them from their location under the frame rail directly above the axle see Figure "B".
+Do not discard the jounce bumpers, bolts, or nuts used to secure the jounce bumper as they will be used again in this installation.